Skip to Main Content

 • identify where you will search for the information

-• look for pros and cons in your research - Example: Do Video Games Contribute to Youth Violence?
+• look for pros and cons in your research - example: Do Video Games Contribute to Youth Violence?

 • DO NOT only look for studies that support your hypothesis, rather follow where the evidence leads you